Probabilistic Active Goal Recognition: Related Work

 \subsection{Active Information Gathering and Online POMDP Solvers}

-To effectively perform active goal recognition in partially observable environments, the observer must continuously update its beliefs and select informative actions in real time.
+To effectively perform AGR in partially observable environments, the observer must continuously update its beliefs and select informative actions in real time.
 This aligns with the broader literature on active information gathering and online POMDP solving.
-In this part, we review key approaches and solvers relevant to this approach.
+In this section, we review key approaches and solvers relevant to this approach.

 Traditional information gathering has mostly been viewed as a means to an end in planning problems under uncertainty.
 In contrast, \textit{active} information gathering refers to scenarios in which acquiring information about the environment or other agents is an integral part of the system's objective~\citep{bajcsy_active_1988}.
 While standard reactive sensing relies on decisions driven by observed data, active information gathering, also known as active sensing, addresses this challenge by developing strategies that incorporate reasoning, decision-making, and control to maximize the value of the information collected~\citep{veiga_reactive_2023}.